PARTNERS AND PROJECTS

 • Practical hands-on learning in a professional workplace

-• Personal on-the-job placement support provided by WISE Employment
+• Personal on-the-job placement support provided by Holmesglen teachers

-• Graduate with a 22302VIC Certificate I in Work Education from Holmesglen
+• Graduate with a 22631VIC Certificate II in Work Education and 22555VIC Certificate I in Adult Literacy and Numeracy from Holmesglen

 Success factors